elblasco/LPSMT/docs/requirement.md

   - SFTP
   - NextCloud
 - The application can be connected to only one server
-- The connection to a server must be persistent during the time
+- The connection to a server must be persistent
-- The user can disconnect to a server in anytime
+- The user can disconnect from a server at anytime